Alexis-Marion/Bioluminescence-Diversification-Sharks/README.md

   	- [3.3 Joint estimation of discrete and continuous trait evolution with hOUwie](#32-Joint-estimation-of-discrete-and-continuous-trait-evolution-with-hOUwie)
 - [Reference](#Reference)

-<p align="justify"> This repository's purpose is to give a means of replicability to the article "Ecological opportunity fostered deep-sea  diversification of squaliform sharks" but can be generalized to other similar data.
+<p align="justify"> This repository's purpose is to give a means of replicability to the article "Bioluminescence and repeated deep-sea colonisation shaped the diversification and body size evolution of squaliform sharks" but can be generalized to other similar data.
 All of the presented scripts are written in R language (R Core Team, 2022).
 Each script is available as both an annotated notebook (.ipynb) or a raw .r file (unannotated).
 	If you plan to use any of these scripts, please cite "XXX". </p>

 ## Overview